 How do you calculate dividend yield?

-You can use Omni Calculator's dividend tool, or follow the next steps:
+You can use Omni Calculator's dividend tool or follow these steps:

 - Find out how much dividends per share the company pays annually.

-- There — you have your dividend yield.
+- There – you have your dividend yield in percent.
 Notice you can increase the yield by buying the stock at lower prices.

 How do your choose dividend stock companies?